espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 * **DOUT** - Dual Output Fast Read
     * Two SPI pins are used to read flash data out.

-If don't know how the board flash is phisically connected or the flash memory model, try the **QIO/QOUT** first and then **DIO/DOUT**.
+If you don't know how the board flash is physically connected or the flash memory model, try the **QIO/QOUT** first and then **DIO/DOUT**.

 Flash Size
 **********